 8080/SPI based systems

-On such systems, the display itself has an integrated frame buffer.
+On these systems, the display itself has an integrated frame buffer.
 Therefore a long frame rendering time does not cause tearing even in a single frame buffer system.
 There is no gain in using double buffering here.
 See this article on how to configure TouchGFX on 8080/SPI based systems.